 On Cloudboom Max

-On made a splash with the introduction of Lightspray and subsequent Cloudboom Strike LS, but they do have other techy racers on the cards for next year, too.
+On made a splash with the introduction of Lightspray and subsequent Cloudboom Strike LS in 2024, but they have more tech coming this year too.
 One of their most versatile upcoming styles is the On Cloudboom Max, a race day shoe that’s designed for the mid-pack marathoner.
-Given that the shoe isn’t available until August, you’re gonna have to wait a little longer for the full breakdown on this one, but what we do know is that they feature a Pebax foam midsole and a glassfibre-infused Speedboard, which is more flexible than a typical carbon fibre one.
+Given that the shoe isn’t available until August, you’re gonna have to wait a little longer for the full breakdown on this one, but what we do know is that they feature a Pebax foam midsole and a glass fibre-infused Speedboard, which is more flexible than a typical carbon fibre one.

 Nike Pegasus Premium